ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 # BizHawk Client

 `BizHawkClient` is an abstract base class for a client that can access the memory of a ROM running in BizHawk.
-It does the legwork of connecting python to a lua connector script, letting you focus on the loop of checking locations and making on-the-fly modifications based on updates from the server.
+It does the legwork of connecting Python to a Lua connector script, letting you focus on the loop of checking locations and making on-the-fly modifications based on updates from the server.
 It also provides the same experience to users across multiple games that use it, and was built in response to a growing number of similar but separate bespoke game clients which are/were largely exclusive to BizHawk anyway.